kbylander/Genome_Analysis/code/README.md

 index.sh - creates bai files, of the bam files from bwa.
 This is used in HTSeq.

 TruSeq3-PE.fa - Sequence files necessary in trimmomatic.sh

+deseq2script.r - Script for differential analysis, this is not located in the uppmax directory, but is run on my local laptop with manually paths to given files.